Permissionless-Software-Foundation/bch-dex/dev-docs/specification.md

 # ipfs-swap-service Specification

-This document contains a high-level, human-readable specification for the four major architectural areas of the ipfs-swap-service:
+This document contains a high-level, human-readable specification for the four major architectural areas of the bch-dex:

 - Entities
 - Use Cases